Jutho/TensorOperations.jl/docs/src/man/indexnotation.md

 function [`tensorcost`](@ref) is part of the interface and associated a cost value with every index of a tensor, which is then used in the cost model.
-With `costcheck=:warn`, a warning will be spawned for every tensor network where the actual contraction order (even when optimised using abstract costs) does not match with the ideal contraction order given the current `tensorcost` values.
+With `costcheck=:warn`, a warning will be spawned for every tensor network where the actual contraction order (even when optimized using abstract costs) does not match with the ideal contraction order given the current `tensorcost` values.
 With `costcheck = :cache`, the tensor networks with non-optimal contraction order are stored in a global package variable `TensorOperations.costcache`.
 However, when a tensor network is evaluated several times with